 According to the Unshell Directive proposal, entities at risk need to report that they meet certain indicators of minimum substance to the tax authorities.
 Failure to do so (or in an adequate manner) means that the entity shall be considered to be a shell.
 The Directive proposal prescribes concrete tax consequences for situations involving a shell entity.

 The Unshell Directive proposal has not been welcomed by all EU Member States and it is unclear when and in which form it will be agreed upon.
 All EU Member States need to agree on the Directive proposal to be adopted.
+In June 2024, a new approach on the Unshell proposal was presented to delegation of the EU Member States.
+The Hungarian Presidency of the Council of the EU turned this approach into concrete drafting suggestions on some key topics, in particular scope, hallmarks, reporting obligation and exchange of information, and administrative actions.
+Some delegations considered it important to clarify the relationship with the Directive on administrative cooperation (DAC).

 The EU adopted the Anti-Tax Avoidance Directive (ATAD I), which contains several measures to combat tax avoidance.
 The ATAD I includes measures regarding the limitation of interest deductibility and exit taxation, a general anti-abuse rule (GAAR), a Controlled Foreign Company (CFC) rule and rules addressing mismatches between EU member states arising from the use of hybrid instruments or entities.
 These rules were transposed into all EU member states laws and apply, in principle, from 1 January 2019 onwards.